What is a Managed IT Services Provider?

 - Staffing legacy: MSPs equipped to work with companies ranging from mid-level to Fortune 500s.
 These companies have the ability to provide services such as network and system monitoring, reporting, software management and tech upgrades.

 - High-level: These MSPs offer the most in-depth and comprehensive IT services.
 They more than likely specialize in managed IT services and give clients of all sizes the ability to outsource as much of their IT as they need.

-Some managed services providers might not consider themselves to be a standard MSP.
+Some technical support providers might not consider themselves to be a standard MSP.
 Depending on what a company offers or doesn’t offer they could be listed as any of the following:

 - Managed Services Provider: These providers will offer a wide array of IT support services.
 They offer a full spectrum instead of focusing on one kind of support.

 - Managed Security Services Provider (MSSP): These providers offer extensive cyber security support as well as other kinds of IT solutions.
 Oftentimes their other services will have a security forward approach as well.

 - Specialty MSP: If you opt for a specialty MSP it is most likely because you particularly need help with a type of hardware in your workplace.
 These providers specialize in areas such as wireless connectivity, VoIP and printing.